inaimathi/gtypist-single-space/c.typ

 T:			Learning punctuation
  :
  :The period/full stop is below the forth finger on the right hand.
-Note that :the end of a sentence should be followed by two spaces; in abbreviations, it is :followed by one space.
+Note that :the end of a sentence should be followed by one space because it is :no longer 1957.
  :
  :The comma is below the third finger on the right hand.
  :